 Head scarf accessories continue to make waves for the French Interior Minister of Fashion and Denmark outlaws the burqa/niqab.

 Meanwhile in the U.S., Trump meets with Kim Kardashian [sic.] at the White House to discuss the upcoming season of America that has become the new reality show.

 Welcome to summer.
-Here is our look back on the week in the arts.
+Welcome to the .047th edition of Prescriptions.
+Here is our review of the week in the arts.

 Referring to the artists’ status in the mainstream art world as being largely unknown, their respective practices are greatly admired by their artistic peers and seen as breaking new ground.
 Through June 24, 2018 at Saatchi Gallery.